deboradum/mapsSavedPlacesExporter/README.md

-This program allows you to easily transfer Google Maps saved places to another account.
+This program allows you to migrate downloaded CSV- or JSON files to another Google account.
+Simply call the program and give the filepath as an argument.

-The user only needs to specify the path of the csv or json file & specify the list to save the places in on line 52.

-Chromedriver is needed to run this program.
-Line 21 can be changed to represent the path of the chromedriver file.
+When a location can not be added for some reason, it is printed to stdout so it can be manually added.
+The error rate is about 2%.

+This program uses Chromedriver to open and control the browser.
+Please install Chromedriver to use the program.
+Change the CHROMEDRIVER_PATH variable to the install location to start migrating.
+To save the locations to a different folder, change the FOLDER_NAME variable.

+When migrating Google accounts I did not want to manually migrate my hundreds of starred- and saved places.
+I wrote this program to transfer the places for me.
+If the program does not work, please check to see if your CHROMEDRIVER_PATH variable is correct.
+If this is the case and the program still does not work, the XPATHS might have changed and would need to be updated in the program to the correct ones.